rfortherestofus/blog/014_remove_unwanted_texts_with_regex/014_remove_unwanted_texts_with_regex.md

 <img src="cleaned_tab.png" style="width:40.0%" />

 Great job!
 This is a nicer table.
 And whoever you show this too will probably have a much easier time understanding the abbreviations.
 That’s it for this week’s blog post.
 I hope this helps you with your data cleaning tasks.
-Enjoy the rest of your day and see you next time 👋
+If you’re interested in learning more about data cleaning, check out the course [Data Cleaning with R](https://rfortherestofus.com/courses/data-cleaning).